-Stroke is the third-leading cause of death . . .
+Stroke is the fifth-leading cause of death . . .

-and the leading cause of serious, long-term disability in the nation, with approximately 4.7 million stroke survivors.
+and one of the leading causes of serious long-term disability in the nation, with approximately 795,000 strokes in the U.S. every year.
 Moreover, 1 in 4 people who recover from their first stroke will have another within just 5 years.

 Timely and appropriate treatment are critical to optimal outcomes for stroke patients.
 In 2009, Community Hospital became the first Joint Commission-certified PRIMARY STROKE CENTER in Monterey County, providing the best in stroke care for our community.
 Proper care - delivered within a 4.5-hour time frame - can mean the difference between full recovery and suffering from stroke disabilities that can reduce quality of life.
 Our focus is on education - for patients and the public - to increase stroke awareness, promote preventive measures, and provide education about stroke symptoms.

 A number of things can increase your risk for having a stroke.
 Some of them you can control.
 Others you can't.
 Still, an awareness for all of them can help you make the best possible lifestyle choices.